cultural-impact-of-warfare

 - Patrolling the perimeter to intercept enemy scouts.

-- Laying false trails—such as dragging branches to obscure tracks or marching in circles to confuse observers.
+- Laying false trails—dragging branches to obscure tracks or marching in circles to confuse observers.

 - Feigning weakness: On occasion, Romans allowed a few scouts to "escape" with false intelligence about the army's low morale or depleted supplies, luring the enemy into a trap.

-A famous example is Caesar's deception at the Battle of Gergovia: he deliberately let Gallic scouts see his army withdrawing, then attacked when the Gauls pursued.
+A famous example is Caesar's deception at the Siege of Gergovia: he deliberately let Gallic scouts see his army withdrawing, then attacked when the Gauls pursued.
+Similarly, during the Dacian Wars, Trajan spread rumors that his army was suffering from disease, prompting Decebalus to launch a premature attack that played into Roman hands.
+Counter-reconnaissance was not simply defensive; it was an offensive weapon that shaped enemy perceptions and created opportunities for decisive action.

 Reconnaissance in Key Campaigns